angular/angular/docs/TRIAGE_AND_LABELS.md

 ## PR Target

-In our git workflow, we merge changes either to the `master` branch, the active patch branch (e.g. `5.0.x`), or to both.
+In our git workflow, we merge changes either to the `main` branch, the active patch branch (e.g. `5.0.x`), or to both.

 The decision about the target must be done by the PR author and/or reviewer.
 This decision is then honored when the PR is being merged by the caretaker.